Washington State University Turfgrass Management – First 75 Years

 Highlights of the WSU Turfgrass Program (1941-2016)

-- Chet Gould joined WSU-Puyallup in 1941 and conducted turfgrass disease research.
+- Charles Gould joined WSU-Puyallup in 1941 and conducted turfgrass disease research.
 Al Law helped found the Inland Empire Golf Course Superintendents Association (IEGCSA), which later leads to the founding of the Northwest Turfgrass Association (NTA) in 1948.
 This is the oldest, continuous running turfgrass conference in the US.
 Al Law, 1955, taught Turfgrass Culture, the first turf management course offered at WSU and the first in the western US.
 A turfgrass management correspondence course was taught by Ken Morrison and later Bill Johnston.
 One of the first in the US.

 - Roy Goss related low phosphorus levels to less annual bluegrass.
 Roy Goss also related the use of sulfur to decreased Poa annua, Fusarium patch, and the control of take-all patch.